 Physical dependence occurs when a user becomes accustomed to the presence of high levels of dopamine in the brain, such that stopping the use of Adderall causes dopamine levels to drop suddenly.
 This can trigger withdrawal symptoms such as:

 - Either sleeping for extended periods or being unable to sleep at all.

 As physical dependence develops, the user requires ever-increasing amounts to feel the same effects, which amplifies the side effects and increases the risk of overdose.

 The first step to recovery is understanding your problem.
 If you're unsure whether your use of Adderall has become an issue, take the test to assess your addiction level.
 This will help you understand your needs and treatment requirements.

 Adderall Withdrawal Treatment

-At the current time, although there are no specific medications available to assist users with the withdrawal process, it is possible to use antidepressants to help with the psychological effects of Adderall withdrawal.
-The physical effects of Adderall withdrawal include fatigue and disorientation.
-It is strongly recommended that Adderall withdrawal be undertaken slowly to minimize these effects.
+At the current time, although there are no approved medications available to specifically assist users with the stimulant withdrawal process, there is some evidence that antidepressants may help to manage some of the psychological effects of Adderall withdrawal.
+Some physiologic effects of Adderall withdrawal include:

 - Low energy.

 - Increased appetite.